IntegralTeam/energi/swarm/README.md

 We have built a tool to help with automatic start of Grafana and InfluxDB and provisioning of dashboards at https://github.com/nonsense/stateth , which requires that you have Docker installed.

-Once you have `stateth` installed, and you have Docker running locally, you have to:
+Once you have `statenergi` installed, and you have Docker running locally, you have to:

-1. Run `stateth` and keep it running in the background
+1. Run `statenergi` and keep it running in the background
 ```
-stateth --rm --grafana-dashboards-folder $GOPATH/src/github.com/IntegralTeam/energi/swarm/grafana_dashboards --influxdb-database metrics
+statenergi --rm --grafana-dashboards-folder $GOPATH/src/github.com/IntegralTeam/energi/swarm/grafana_dashboards --influxdb-database metrics
 ```

 2. Run `swarm` with at least the following params: